TonyGonzalezData/Forecasting_Retail/README.md

 - **EDA**: Exploraty data analysis of both categorical and numerical variables
 - **Data transforation**: Creation of new variables and encoding of categorical variables.
 - **Variable preselection**: We select the most predictive variables.
 To do this, we choose the most reliable result among those obtained through the methods of Mutual Information, Recursive Feature Elimination, and Permutation Importance.
--**Modeling for regression**: We test the modeling process by first applying it to a single product.
+- **Modeling for regression**: We test the modeling process by first applying it to a single product.
 Then, we test the process on the entire set and verify that the results align with expectations.
--**Preparation of production code**: we combine all previously developed code, including the modeling, and make it ready for deployment.
+- **Preparation of production code**: we combine all previously developed code, including the modeling, and make it ready for deployment.

 ## Highlights